 Thread the painted noodles and beads onto the pipe cleaners to form arms – bend the end into a little loop to be the hand.
 Do the same for the legs.

 Tie a loop at the top of the string and then thread on the two wooden beads.
-Next tie the sting around the center of the arms pipe cleaner, string on the torso pasta noodles, and then tie the string around the legs pipe cleaner.
+Next tie the string around the center of the arms pipe cleaner, string on the torso pasta noodles, and then tie the string around the legs pipe cleaner.

 Cut two pear-shaped belly and a Santa hat out of red paper.
 Hot glue the belly onto the torso, with another on the back.
 Glue the red hat onto the wooden bead head, hiding the mini bead.